How to Use Split-Screen in Minecraft

 - Adjust your game options to your liking and launch your game.
 On Bedrock, go to the “Multiplayer” menu and ensure “Multiplayer Game” is turned on before starting the game.

 PC users might feel left out, which is understandable.
-If you have a big monitor screen, it’s a shame you can’t split it and do the same thing like on the console.
-There are third-party screen-splitting tools online that you could look into, but they’re not official.
+If you have a big monitor screen, it’s a shame you can’t split it and do the same thing as on a console.
+There are third-party screen-splitting tools online that you could look into, but they’re not official and may not be reliable.